Skip to main content

 What is Corticobasal Degeneration (CBD)?

 You may have also heard the term “CBS”, which stands for Corticobasal Syndrome.
 Although CBD and CBS are often used interchangeably, they do mean different things, which can get confusing.
 CBD is a pathology, the thing that is causing the disease in the brain.
 CBS is a syndrome which is a collection of symptoms.
-CBD in the brain can show in life as different diseases in life, but most people diagnosed with CBS have CBD causing it, which is why they are used interchangeably.
+CBD in the brain can show as different diseases in life, but most people diagnosed with CBS have CBD causing it, which is why they are used interchangeably.

 The purpose of this page is to educate anyone looking for information about CBD, to help improve understanding of the condition and the care and support available.